 Memory:

-The R340 supports up to four DDR4 DIMM slots, allowing for a maximum memory capacity of 64GB when using 16GB DIMMs.
-Memory speeds of up to 2666MT/s are supported, providing ample memory bandwidth for demanding applications and virtualization workloads.
+The R340 has a total of four DDR4 DIMM slots that can accommodate maximum memory capacity of 64GB by using 16GB DIMMs.
+The memory is capable of running at speeds of up to 2666MT/s thus supplying sufficient memory bandwidth for heavy applications and virtualization.

 Storage: